feluxe/gitsub_DEPRECATED/README.md

 After you clone a parent-repo, you need to run this command in oder to populate the children with their `.git` direcotry and set each HEAD to the correct branch/commit.

+`git check-children`

+Run this command to check if all children are ready to be commited.
+You usually don't have to do this, since gitsub will warn you anyways.
+But it might be handy in some cases.

 ## Requirements

 * Unix like system